Christina-na/cse15l-lab-reports/index.md

 * When a path to a directory "lecture 1" is provided, the "cd" command alters the working directory from "user@sahara~" to "user@sahara ~/lecture1"
 * The output is not an error.

-   c.
-With a path to a file as an argument
+3. With a path to a file as an argument
 ```
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory